Pursley

 Plant description:

-Pursley weed (Portulaca oleracea) is an annual perennial spreading herb, spreading over the ground, commonly found in wet wastelands, roadsides and as a weed in other plantations, leaves are in clusters at each stem joints, and it is small, ovate, oppositely arranged smooth, reddish green.
+Pursley weed (Portulaca oleracea) is an annual perennial herb, spreading over the ground, commonly found in wet wastelands, roadsides, and as a weed in other plantations, leaves are in clusters at each stem joint, and it is small, ovate, oppositely arranged smooth, reddish green.
 Flowers are yellow having five petals up to 6 mm wide; appear in the morning, at any time during the year according to climate.
-Seeds contain in a tiny seed pod.
+Seeds are contained in a tiny seed pod.

 Medicinal uses: